Do All Fish Have Scales? - Types of Scaleless Fish

 Conger eel

 Known scientifically as the Conger conger, the conger eel can reach up to 2 meters in length.
-Their morpholog is very similar to take of other eels.
-They have very thick skin which produces a mucins and proteins to form slime which is excreted via glands.
+Their morphology is very similar to that of other eels.
+They have very thick skin which produces mucins and proteins to form slime which is excreted via glands.

-They have a relatively large mouth, large eyes and a grey scaleless skin.
-They inhabit the seabed and normally feed on other animals which also reside there, such as crustaceans, mollusks and some fish.
+They have a relatively large mouth, large eyes, and a grey scaleless skin.
+They inhabit the seabed and normally feed on other animals which also reside there, such as crustaceans, mollusks, and some fish.
 They are also considered easy prey themselves since they are curious and will move closer to disturbances made by other animals.
 Their wounds heal very quickly and have a great capacity for regeneration.
+Conger eels are also known for their nocturnal habits, which help them avoid predators during daylight hours.

 Our list of prey animals helps explain some of the characteristic differences between predators and those which are predated upon.